-Promotes resilience, independence, problem solving, reasoning and enables justification.
+Develop resilience, independence, problem solving, reasoning and justification skills.

-We follow a progressive skills based curriculum, under-pinned by the National Curriculum, which allows our children to develop their understandings across a range of subjects through addressing enquiry questions.
-These provide opportunities for our children to apply their acquired learning whilst challenging them to think deeply.
+We follow a progressive skills based curriculum which allows our children to develop their understandings across a range of subjects.
+Through enquiry based learning, supplemented with educational visits and visitors, we provide opportunities for every child to apply their acquired knowledge whilst challenging them to think deeply by questioning why.

 Have access to a wide and varied curriculum, allowing each of them to excel as individuals and be the best they can be.

-Are able to know more and remember more about the learning they have acquired through review and recap.
+Are able to know more and remember more about the learning they have acquired.